Lavage for rotator cuff calcific tendinitis

 - More than 75% of patients see an improvement after a lavage.

-- Some deposits that are either too large or too stubborn require arthroscopic removal.
+- Some deposits that are either too large or too stubborn require arthroscopy (arthroscopic surgery for removal).

 Ease your pain fast